ALTG 13/004 OPAL: Online and Phone Assistance for Lung cancer – C Paul

 Encouraging participants allocated to the online arm to engage with the online chat service has been a continual challenge, despite an ethically approved, systematic reminder and follow up process being carried out with online arm participants.

-The protocol paper for the study, titled Protocol for a randomised controlled trial of proactive Web-based versus telephone-based information and support: Can electronic platforms deliver effective care for lung cancer patients?, is currently undergoing copy editing and has been published in JMIR Research Protocols.
+The protocol paper for the study, titled Protocol for a randomised controlled trial of proactive Web-based versus telephone-based information and support: Can electronic platforms deliver effective care for lung cancer patients?, was published in JMIR Research Protocols.

 A systematic review, titled Techniques for Improving Communication of Emotional Content in Text-only Online Therapeutic Communications – A Systematic Review, is currently being considered by a peer-reviewed journal.